jsloop42/dreamlisp/README.md

 #### slurp/1

-Read content of a file as string.
+Read the content of a file as a string.
 Should be used for smaller files only.

 ```
 ➜ cat inp.dlisp